Shakespears Sister

-Shakespears Sister is an alternative pop and rock musical duo based in the United Kingdom that was formed in 1988 by singer-songwriter Siobhan Fahey, a former member of Bananarama.
-Shakespears Sister was initially a solo act but became a duo by 1989, with the addition of American musician Marcella Detroit.
-Together, they released two top-ten albums and a string of top-forty hits, including the 1992 single "Stay", which peaked at No. 1 on the UK Singles Chart for eight consecutive weeks.
-Detroit was sacked from the band in 1993, leaving Fahey as the sole member again, until she ended the project in 1996.
+Shakespears Sister are an alternative pop and rock musical duo that was formed in 1988 by Irish singer-songwriter Siobhan Fahey, a former member of Bananarama.
+Shakespears Sister was initially a solo act but became a duo by 1989 with the addition of American musician Marcella Detroit.
+Together they released two top-ten albums and a string of top-forty hits, including the 1992 single "Stay", which remained at No. 1 on the UK Singles Chart for eight weeks.
+Detroit was let go from the band in 1993, leaving Fahey as the sole member again, until the latter ended the project in 1996.
 After working under her own name for some years, Fahey revived the Shakespears Sister moniker in 2009.
-In 2019, Fahey and Detroit reunited as Shakespears Sister for a tour and released a single, "All the Queen's Horses", and the EP Ride Again.
+In 2019, Fahey and Detroit reunited as Shakespears Sister for a tour and released the singles "All the Queen's Horses" and "When She Finds You", and the EP Ride Again.

 History

 1988–1990: Beginnings and Sacred Heart

-Shakespears Sister was conceived as a solo project by Siobhan Fahey, a onetime punk turned chart-pop singer who had left the successful British/Irish girl-group Bananarama in 1988, due to disillusionment with the group's musical direction.
+Shakespears Sister was conceived as a solo project by Siobhan Fahey, a one-time punk turned chart-pop singer who had left the successful British/Irish girl-group Bananarama in 1988, due to disillusionment with the group's musical direction.
 The name was adapted from the title of the song "Shakespeare's Sister" by The Smiths, which was in turn a reference to Virginia Woolf's work A Room of One's Own.
-According to Fahey, the spelling began with an accidental misspelling on a woodcut sign.
+According to Fahey, the misspelling began with an accidental punctuation slip on a woodcut sign (the missing apostrophe from Shakespeare's).
 She decided to keep it because "It made it sort of my thing, as opposed to the song by The Smiths".
 Fahey has described the meaning of the name being "Siobhan Fahey is the mother, the sister, the daughter, it's not the artist.
 The artist is Shakespears Sister."

 Fahey began writing and recording work for the project with their record producer Richard Feldman.
 Several other musicians were involved in the songwriting, one of whom was Feldman's friend and colleague Marcy Levy, a veteran of live and studio work with Eric Clapton (with whom she had written "Lay Down Sally"), Leon Russell and Bob Seger as well as a songwriter for artists including Jennifer Rush, Chaka Khan and Patty Weaver.
-An accomplished singer and multi-instrumentalist (guitar, harmonica and keyboards), Levy also made vocal and instrumental contributions to the sessions, staying on as a prominent "hired hand".
-During this time, Fahey suggested that Levy — who had previously tried and failed to get a couple of solo albums released - take on a new professional name in order to gain a new lease of artistic life.
+An accomplished singer and multi-instrumentalist (guitar, harmonica and keyboards), Levy also made vocal and instrumental contributions to the sessions, staying on as a prominent 'hired hand'.
+During this time, Fahey suggested that Levy — who had previously failed to get a couple of solo albums released - take on a new professional name in order to gain a new lease of artistic life.
 Levy agreed and restyled herself as Marcella Detroit, a name she has used throughout her time with Shakespears Sister and afterwards.